 At the resources page you’ll find a number of resources that are useful in planning and executing your event.
 To use most of the resources you’ll need your logo which you will receive in your satellite event logo pack (this is emailed to you).

-To use the posters, name badges, direction signs etc you’ll need to edit the Google document provided.
-A graphic guide to doing this can be found below.
+To use the posters, name badges, direction signs etc you’ll need to edit the Google documents provided.

 Step 4: Create a budget, and if necessary, raise funds to support your event.